 About Charlottesville High School

 Charlottesville High School is home of the Black Knights, serving approximately 1200 students in grades 9-12.
 CHS excels in academics, the arts, athletics, and more.
-In the 2017-18 school year, students earned an array of honors and qualified for national (and international) competitions in academics, fine arts, and STEM programming (click here to read about a few of them).
+In the 2018-19 school year, students earned an array of honors and qualified for national (and international) competitions in academics, fine arts, and STEM programming.

 A few CHS highlights:

 - Our high-tech STEM lab is home to science and engineering classes and serves as a shared space for cross-curricular work.
 It is also home to the award-winning BACON Club ( Best All-Around Club of Nerds), along with an internationally-qualifying Zero Robotics team (two years in a row!).

 - The CHS band and orchestra are among the most-decorated in Virginia, and the orchestra has received superior ratings continually since 1984.
 CHS has earned eleven “Blue Ribbons” from the Virginia Music Educators Association, given to schools whose top band, choir, and orchestra all earn superior.

 - CHS students excel in world languages, including French, German, Latin, Spanish, and even Chinese!
 Our students put this language training into practice by translating for Spanish-speaking families at school events, partnering with the East Asia Center at U.Va., hosting guests from China, and making field trips to the German Embassy (plus China, France, Spain, and Switzerland).

 - CHS students outperform their state and national peers on the SAT and AP exams.
 We are the only area school recognized by the Washington Post as a “challenging school” that encourages a wide variety of students to take AP classes and exams.
 Our honors and advanced classes are increasingly diverse — African-American enrollment in honors classes is up 29 percent in the last three years.
 This is in part due to greater use of “honors-optional” classes that allow students within a single class to elect assignments and readings that qualify for honors credit.